Safety on the mind as Tour prepares for change

 What could change the dynamic at the front of the race is the form of the man who won the Tour prior to the domination of Pogacar.

-Egan Bernal, the victor in 2019, is back for Ineos Grenadiers after a life-threatening crash last year in which he collided with the back of a bus in his native Colombia during a training ride.
+Egan Bernal, victor in 2019, is back for Ineos Grenadiers after a life-threatening crash last year in which he collided with the back of a bus in his native Colombia during a training ride.

 Following a period in intensive care and several operations and rehabilitation, the amiable 26-year-old returns to the Grand Tour stage.

-After a few modest performances in warm-up races, Bernal says he just wants to get to Paris, and there are no more complex expectations from his team than that.
+After a few modest performances in warm-up races, Bernal says he just wants to get to Paris, and there are no more complex expectations from his team.

-"I'm not sure if I can get to Paris, to be honest," he said in the team's pre-race media conference.
+"I'm not sure if I can get to Paris, to be honest," he said in the team's media conference.

 "I need to take this day-by-day.
 I have not prepared for this race 100%.
 I have a free role in the team, and they will decide what to do depending on the feelings and the legs.